-(b) the budget estimate of expenditure and income for the ensuing two year including the estimated amount of the individual annual payment to be requested of each Contracting Government for each of the ensuing two years.
+(b) the budget estimate of expenditure and income for the ensuing two year period including the estimated amount of the individual annual payment to be requested of each Contracting Government for each of the ensuing two years.

-(c) in years when no Biennial Commission Meeting is held the provisional statement for the current financial year identified in Regulation D.1.(a) shall be laid before the Meeting of the Bureau.
+(c) in years when no Biennial Commission Meeting is held the provisional statement for the current financial year identified in regulation D.1.(a) shall be laid before the Meeting of the Bureau.

-(d) in years when no Biennial Commission Meeting is held the Bureau shall review the second half of the two year budget and, on the basis of current and anticipated developments, may authorise reapportionment of amounts in the Commission budget for the second year within the total expenditure approved by the Commission.
+(d) in years when no biennial Commission Meeting is held the Bureau shall review the second half of the two year budget.